 In the presence of bright white and cool fixtures, the body releases serotonin, a neurotransmitter that usually makes people feel more alert.
 This response is why sunlight can make someone feel more awake and active, and why it’s hard to fall asleep after staring into a computer monitor for a while.
 When those blue or white hues are absent, the body releases melatonin, a hormone that helps configure the circadian rhythm (the natural wake-sleep rhythm of the body) and encourages sleepiness.
 At night and at sunset, blue and bright white light are absent, sending the body into a sleepy state.

-There are some obvious applications of color temperature that can be derived from biology.
-Incandescent lights or warm LED lights encourage the release of melatonin, while fluorescent or cooler LED lights encourage the release of serotonin.
+There are some obvious applications of LED color temperature that can be derived from biology.
+Incandescent lights or warm LED light bulbs encourage the release of melatonin, while fluorescent or cooler LED light bulbs encourage the release of serotonin.

 That’s why warmer fixtures are reserved for most residential applications, like the bedroom or living room.
 In these settings, the warm light helps people relax and wind down for sleep.
 The only places where white or cooler lights are typically preferred are in the kitchen and bathroom.
 Here, people look for the higher contrast and better color rendering that neutral and cool fixtures offer.
 Some homeowners install cooler fixtures in their bedrooms to read by, as cool fixtures contrast well with the paper used in books.
 A few homeowners even prefer cooler LED fixtures for general bedroom lighting, as it helps them wake up in the morning.